 WHAT IS SPANISH FILM CLUB?

-Pragda’s Spanish Film Club is a program that offers matching grants to educational institutions to organize Ibero-American film festivals – on campus or virtual – with the support of the Spanish Ministry of Education.
-The grant covers up to 50% of the costs.
+Pragda’s Spanish Film Club is a program that offers matching grants to educational institutions to organize Ibero-American film festivals—either on campus or virtually—with the support of the Spanish Ministry of Education.
+Pragda underwrites between 30%-50% of the film’s screening fee.

-Two grant opportunities per year in April and October help high schools and universities bring the best in contemporary cinema from these regions to their communities.
+Two grant opportunities annually in April and October help universities and any educational institution bring the best in contemporary cinema from these regions to their communities.
 The deadline is for festivals taking place within the next two semesters.

 Selecting a minimum of 5 films, schools create a film festival with guidance and support from Pragda’s staff from start to finish.